aslamabbas/aslamabbas.github.io/_posts/2015-11-02-things-to-know-before-buying-a-cycle-in-india.markdown

 If the person is living in the city, lives close to his place of work and is looking for a daily workout that will keep them healthy then their best choice is cycling.
 The best option for the urban person is a Hybrid bike.
 It has the looks of an MTB, but is light-weight like a Road bike.
 Some of them come without suspension.
 There are a lot of options in this range.
 I personally own a Fuji absolute 1.9.
 It has no suspension, but is super fast.
 It took me a lot of time to decide which one I should buy.
 I am very happy with the choice I have made.

 Now comes the hardcore cyclist, who is inspired by [Tour De France](https://en.wikipedia.org/wiki/Tour_de_France), [Randonneuring](https://en.wikipedia.org/wiki/Randonneuring) and [Track cycling](https://en.wikipedia.org/wiki/Track_cycling).
 For him, nothing short of a Road bike will be satisfactory.
 It is fast, super light and aerodynamic.
 It is by definition built for the road.
-You can easily maintain 40-50 kph on this bike on the road.
-These people usually know the A-z of cycling.
+You can easily maintain 25-30 kph on this bike on the road.
+These people usually know the A-Z of cycling.

 If you have decided to buy a cycle, see which mindset you belong to and then choose the type.